caelynn06/HandGestureControl/README.md

 # HandGestureControl
 Workshop for GWC semester project that shows students the basics of MediaPipe and OpenCV

+## Run your code
+In your terminal you can use:
+python filename.py

 ## Set up your virtual enviroment!
 ### Create Virtual Environment:
  python -m venv .venv

 ### Activate enviroment: